DugourdClement/CasaliShooter/README.md

 `ENTER` <-- Allows you to select the button at your current position in the menu.

-`b` <-- Allows you to comeback to the preview window once you cliked on a button.
+`ECHAP` <-- Allows you to comeback to the preview window once you cliked on a button.

 ============================================================================================